The 15 Best Low-Cost Help Desk Software for Small Businesses

 Front helpdesk UI

-• Inbox-level SLAs without heavy setup: Set simple response-time expectations per inbox, like sales@ or support@, and see visual indicators when messages are close to slipping.
+• Inbox-level SLAs without heavy setup: Set simple response-time expectations per inbox (like sales@ or support@) and see visual warnings when messages are close to slipping.

-• AI that helps draft and triage: Front’s AI features can summarize long threads, suggest replies based on past conversations, and help adjust tone, so small teams spend less time composing emails.
+• AI that helps draft and triage: Summarizes long threads, suggests replies from past conversations, and tweaks tone so small teams spend less time writing emails.

-• No-code rules that connect to other tools: Rules can auto-assign or tag messages, but they can also update CRMs, notify Slack, or trigger webhooks, helping small teams keep systems in sync.
+• No-code rules that connect to other tools: Auto-assign or tag messages and update your CRM, ping Slack, or trigger webhooks to keep systems in sync.

-• Team-specific template libraries: Support, sales, and success teams can maintain their own reply templates with variables, so responses stay fast and consistent.
+• Team-specific template libraries: Support, sales, and success can keep their own templates with variables so replies stay fast and consistent.

-• Conversation and workload analytics: Front shows response times, conversation volume, and workload by inbox or teammate, so leads can quickly spot bottlenecks and rebalance work if needed.
+• Conversation and workload analytics: Tracks response times, volume, and workload by inbox or teammate so leads can quickly spot bottlenecks and rebalance.

 Front Pros and Cons